dciampa/dciampa.github.io/sample_page.md

 ## Blog

-**Project description:** Taking breaks, social hours, different environments, agile workflow with small goals, frequent meetings, etc.
+**Project description:** Taking breaks, social hours, different environments, agile workflow with small goals, frequent meetings, work on whats interesting to you at that moment, but not too much, etc.

 ---